mitsuba-renderer/mitsuba-blender/README.md

 ## How to install the Add-on

-:warning: Before installing the add-on, make sure Mitsuba 2 was compiled with the **same version** of python that Blender uses (3.74 for Blender 2.82)
+:warning: Before installing the add-on, make sure that Mitsuba 2 was compiled with the **same version** of python that Blender uses (3.74 for Blender 2.82)

+There are two independent ways of installing the addon, depending on your needs:

 ### Option 1: In Blender.

 - Download the latest release or clone this repository as a `zip` archive.
 - In Blender, go to **Edit** -> **Preferences** -> **Add-ons** -> **Install**
 - Select the downloaded archive